“How do I get out of this now?!”

 I would have missed on so much if I had let my fear win once again.

-Lesson learned: the things we fear the most often turn out to be some of the best, most rewarding experiences of our life.
+Lesson learned: the things you fear the most often turn out to be some of the best, most rewarding experiences of your life.